vk2tds/pyTNC/BUGS.md

 * At the “cmd:” prompt, type |2a and press the enter key.
 This would move to port 2 on stream A

 * Need to queue printing of return values from processing and display before the command prompt
+* semaphores really should be based on asyncio.

 Future